GIScience/gis-training-resource-center/spanish/_sources/content/Module_3/en_module_3_public_health_ex_1.md

-# Exercise 1: Creating an overview map of the health system
+# Exercise 1: Creating an overview map of the health system and vaccination coverage

 % MISSING:  - MAKE ENRICHED DATASET PERMANENT
 %           - BASEMAP